MontiCore/feature-diagram/README.md

   the passed path and instantiates the symbol table using passed modelpath entries for finding FDs
 * `IFeatureConfigurationPartialArtifactScope createSymbolTable(ASTFCCompilationUnit ast, ModelPath mp)` instantiates the symbol table using the passed AST as basis and the passed modelpath entries for finding FDs
+* `void checkCoCos(ASTFCCompilationUnit ast)` checks all context conditions of the partial FC language against the passed AST
+* `String storeSymbols(IFeatureConfigurationPartialArtifactScope scope, String fileName)` stores the symbol table for the passed artifact scope in a file with the passed fileName.
+If the file exists, it is overridden.
+  Otherwise, a new file is created.
+* `String storeSymbols(IFeatureConfigurationPartialArtifactScope scope, Path out)` stores the symbol table for the passed artifact scope in a file with the usual name, package, and fileEnding at the passed 'out' location.
+If the file exists, it is overridden.
+Otherwise, a new file is created.
 * `ASTFeatureConfiguration run(String modelFile, ModelPath mp)` parses the passed modelFile and creates the symbol table.
 Through this, conformance to the feature model is checked as well.
 * `ASTFeatureConfiguration run(String modelFile)` parses the passed modelFile and creates